We Butter the Bread with Butter: History

 The band released the EP titled Projekt Herz on 19 December 2012.

 On 21 April 2013 the band revealed via Facebook the cover and the name of the third album, Goldkinder.
 A few months later, on 18 June, the band released another single from their upcoming album, Goldkinder, titled "Das Uhrwerk".
 The band released their first music video for "Alles was ich Will", from their upcoming album Goldkinder, on their official YouTube channel on 10 July.
-On 16 July 2013, the band revealed a USA tour via their official Facebook page.
+On 16 July 2013, the band revealed a US tour via their official Facebook page.
 WBTBWB released Goldkinder was released on 9 August.

 On 12 June 2014 the band released a new song titled "Weltmeister" on YouTube.
 This was followed on 13 April 2015, by a song titled "Ich mach was mit Medien", which was featured on the band's fourth album Wieder geil!, released on 22 May 2015.
 On 20 January 2017 the band released a music video for a song called Klicks.
 Likes.
 Fame.
 Geil! via AFM Records.

 On 12 April 2019 Paul Bartzsch announced his departure from the band via his personal Instagram, the reason being that things happened in the past without [his] knowledge.
 Paul also uploaded a picture announcing his departure to Instagram, saying "Thank you for all the support over the past 8 years!
 I will never forget all the love, support, and adventures."
 On 27 October 2019, the band announced Schultka's return to the vocalist position.
 Two days later, the 2019 Rehab European Tour was announced, with Electric Callboy.
 WBTBWB were to perform in the original line-up of duo Marcie and Tobi.
 On 24 November 2019 the band announced the release of their new single, "Dreh Auf!", which was released on 30 November 2019 via AFM Records on YouTube.

 While the band had no public appearance in 2020, Neumann did help produce "MC Thunder II (Dancing Like A Ninja)", off of Electric Callboy's MMXX EP.
 Subsequently, WBTBWB was announced as one of the multiple artists to remix "Hypa Hypa", another song from the same EP.
 A week later, it was announced that the first new album as a duo will be titled Das Album, which was released on 24 September 2021.

+Legacy

+In 2020, Ultimate Guitar senior editor David Slavković named We Butter Bread With Butter the fourth "weirdest band name of all time," asking: "Isn't this name too tender and buttery for a deathcore band?"